bitterjug/devjournal-crypto/devjournal.markdown

 I thought we just set the start and end date of some activity and the system detected them and filled in as many periods as we needed.
-Lets check the period settings on v4c and alfie.
+Lets check the period settings on v4c and Alfie.

 ### 11:58

-Turns out the periods were set ok but the system uses the milestones to work out the extent of the project.
+Turns out the periods were set OK but the system uses the milestones to work out the extent of the project.
 So creating some milestones made dates appear.

 ### 12:01